iron431/Irons-Spellbooks-Docs/_tabs/developers.md

 toc: true
 ---

-## General
+## Introduction

-With the 2.0.0 release of Iron's Spells N Spellbooks you can now register your own **_spells_** and **_schools_**!
+With the 2.0.0 release of Iron's Spells 'n Spellbooks you can now register your own **_spells_** and **_schools_**!
 There is also an API to compile against.
-If you are interested in developing using us as a dependency you can help shape the roadmap by joining our discord and asking questions or providing feedback/suggestions.
+If you are interested in developing using us as a dependency, you can help shape the roadmap by joining our discord and asking questions or providing feedback/suggestions.

 <a href="https://discord.gg/TRzEdrndM2"><img src="https://img.shields.io/discord/1104430139275743293.svg?label=&amp;logo=discord&amp;logoColor=ffffff&amp;color=7389D8&amp;labelColor=6A7EC2&amp;style=for-the-badge" alt="" width="129" height="28" /></a>

 ## Dependency Setup
+In order to build against Spells 'n Spellbooks, you need to configure your `build.gradle` file.

-You will need as least one of the following mavens added to your `build.gradle` file under `repositories`.
+You will need as least one of the following mavens under `repositories`.
 If you are not interested in building with snapshots, you only need the release maven.

 ```
 maven {